GMOD/Apollo/TestScript.md

 <!--
 ### Test Bulk-Update

-13) Click on "Recent Changes"  Verify that we can select all / none / displayed and paginate
+13) Click on "Changes"  Verify that we can select all / none / displayed and paginate

 14) Verify that, if "Status" is enabled, we can update the status for multiple selected.